ketetefid/odemodule/README.md

 # Odemodule

 Odemodule is a Fortran 2003 module for solving ODE's.
-It uses forth-order Runge-Kutta with Cash-Karp implementation as the adaptive step size.
+It utilizes the fourth-order Runge-Kutta with Cash-Karp implementation as the adaptive step size.

 The module uses whole array operations and linked-lists for efficient storage of the intermediate results.
 It needs a Fortran 2003 compliant compiler such as `gfortran`.